misbahansori/originui-vue/README.md

 ## Contributing

 We welcome contributions to OriginUI Vue!
+If you want to contribute a new component, please check our [CONTRIBUTING.md](./CONTRIBUTING.md) guide for detailed instructions.

-Please feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests.

 ## License